imgauravsin/CSharp-OOPs/File Operations and Exceptions/README.md

 3)	Enter a prime number
 4)	Enter a negative number
 5)	Enter zero
-for e.g. if user has selected 1, then show “Enter even number”, If user does not enter correct number from 1-5 show error message. and then -> GOTO step 1
-3. If user has entered correct number, then show success, else show error. -> after this GOTO step 1
+for e.g. if user has selected 1, then show “Enter even number”, If user does not enter correct number from 1-5 show error message. and then -> GOTO step 1 3.If user has entered correct number, then show success, else show error. -> after this GOTO step 1

 To validate type of user input, there should be a validation method, which will return true if user input is correct, else validation method will